diegozea/BioSeq.jl/doc/Reference.md

 	@aa_str

-Creates a AminoAcid Vector (Protein Sequence) using aa" ... "
+Creates a AminoAcid Vector (Protein Sequence) using aa" ... " (but string interpolation is only supported for Julia 0.1)

 Nucleotide